 Economic Maximum Limit, defined in Section I.2.2 of the Tariff.

 Real-Time High Operating Limit, defined in Section I.2.2 of the Tariff.
-For Market Participants submitting an Economic Maximum Limit for a Generator Asset as part of a Day-Ahead Energy Market offer, the Real-Time High Operating Limit is provided to ISO through each Generator Asset’s Day-Ahead Supply Offer data.
+For Market Participants submitting an Economic Maximum Limit for a Generator Asset as part of a Day-Ahead Market offer, the Real-Time High Operating Limit is provided to ISO through each Generator Asset’s Day-Ahead Supply Offer data.

 If any physical parameter submitted as part of a Generator Asset’s Supply Offer changes at any time after the close of the Re-Offer Period, the Designated Entity or the ISO, as applicable, must re-declare the data values as follows: